anatom3000/GuessWhatWillHappenInThis/README.md

 ## How can I ~~fuck up~~ contribute to this project ?

-You can do **ANYTHING**, adding blocks, items, whatever you want, mess with mixins, break vanilla mecanics, PR entire projects, as soon as it doesn't break other contributions.
+You can do **ANYTHING**, adding blocks, items, whatever you want, mess with mixins, break vanilla mecanics, add dependencies, PR entire projects, as soon as it doesn't break other contributions.

 ## License